OPT Registered Behavior Technician Jobs

 Target employers with existing H-1B sponsorship history

 Large ABA therapy providers and healthcare networks are more likely to sponsor visa transitions after OPT than small private practices.
-Search OFLC disclosure data to identify which ABA employers have filed H-1B petitions for behavior technician or behavior analyst roles previously.
+Search OFLC disclosure data to identify which ABA employers have filed H-1B visa petitions for behavior technician or behavior analyst roles previously.

 Clarify your OPT authorization timeline upfront